16 small kitchen extension ideas that prove you don't need to think in miniature when creating a compact culinary hotspot

 "Once you see the interior design, you can then weigh up if the build is worth it or not," says John.

-9. Extend to the rear but use floor to ceiling glazing
+13. Extend to the rear with floor-to-ceiling glazing

 If you have budget to spare but only a small space to work with, you could add impact to your small kitchen extension ideas by choosing structural glazing for two of your external walls.

-Although this kitchen extension is fairly generous in size, it has design aesthetics that would work equally as well in small kitchen extension ideas.
+Although this kitchen extension is fairly generous in size, it has design aesthetics that would work equally as well in a small kitchen extension.

 A simple combination of white, pale grey and light wood, combined with skylights, strong pendant kitchen island lighting and a neat built in seating bench along one wall make this a great masterclass in modern kitchen ideas.

-11. Match your bricks for a seamless integration
+15. Match your bricks for a seamless exterior

 One approach when designing a small kitchen extension is to match materials to mitigate its visual impact on the existing house.
 Finding reclaimed bricks that match perfectly is difficult but can be done, while there are also options such as brick tinting that can help unify a new extension with this existing house.